Our Team Members

 Prior to founding Anacapa Partners, Jeff was the CEO of three venture-backed buyouts – Balkin Cable Holdings (cable television system operator), Ancora Capital (mail presort), and Liberty Fitness (women's fitness centers).
 Following these three buyouts, Jeff founded Deeelish! (manufacturer/retailer of ready-to-cook gourmet meals).
 In each of Jeff's four ventures he has maintained responsibility for all aspects of sourcing acquisition/start-up opportunities, including identifying potential targets, industry analysis, company specific due diligence, and fundraising (debt and equity) to complete the transaction.
 Following the completion of each acquisition Jeff became the senior executive of the acquired company with direct reporting responsibility to a shareholder group and Board of Directors.
 Prior to beginning his entrepreneurial path Jeff was an Associate Consultant at Bain & Company.
 Jeff received his Bachelor of Arts and MBA from Stanford University, and remains actively involved in the Stanford community.
 He participates in classroom case discussion for entrepreneurship courses at the Graduate School of Business, serves as a mentor for students participating in a two-quarter business planning course, and volunteers in numerous capacities for the Center for Entrepreneurial Studies.
 Jeff is also a member of the Ford Committee at DAPER.

-Jeff is a member of the Board of Directors of developerprogram.com, KGHP, and the National Center for Faculty Development and Diversity (NCFDD).
+Jeff is a member of the Board of Directors of developerprogram.com, KGHP, the National Center for Faculty Development and Diversity (NCFDD), and Dooblo.

 - Managing Director